La Calahorra

-La Calahorra is a municipality, part of the Comarca de Guadix, located about in the middle of the Province of Granada, Spain.
+La Calahorra is a municipality, part of the Comarca de Guadix, located in the middle of the Province of Granada, Spain.
 According to the 2019 census, the town has a population of 673 inhabitants.

 Nearby, in the Sierra Nevada foothills, is the Castillo de La Calahorra.
 Built between 1509 and 1512, it is one of the first Italian Renaissance castles outside Italy.